 A few years ago, I started doodling around with comics.
 I’ve always drawn comic book characters, and I have a few atrocious attempts at “Serious Graphic Novels” that are stashed in a box that I will burn before I die.
 My friends suggested that I post my non-serious doodles as a webcomic and after a certain amount of procrastination, I started posting All the Growing Things.

 All the Growing Things was inspired by my inability to easily garden.
 I’ve always wanted to be a gardener*, but I’ve never really known how to be a gardener.
 I’ve read more than a few books on the subject, but can’t ever seem to manage to get things to work out they way they should.
 A few people have suggested that it’s because I live in the desert and that things don’t always do as well in the desert as well as they might in, oh, say, the Midwest, but I’m not so sure it’s not just me.

 I’m also into horror, sci-fi, and fantasy genres, so those all bled into the comic until there was very little about gardening left.
 On the other hand, I really like the tagline “A tale of gardens, monsters, and old ladies,” so I keep telling myself it’ll come back to gardening eventually.
 Even if I have to do something cheesy and say it’s a “metaphorical gardening.”
-I’m in art school – I can BS with the best of them.
+I went through art school – I can BS with the best of them.

 Webcomics – The Vagus Street Rehabilitation Project